Best car audio gear for summer road trips

 You wouldn’t let your human friends ride without a seatbelt, so why leave your dog unrestrained when you’re on the road?
 WeatherTech's Pet Barrier will help keep your dog safe in the rear of your car, minivan, or SUV.
 It installs without the need for tools or drilling and it won’t obscure your rearward vision.

 Traveling with a dog is fun, but sometimes even good doggies decide that a new type of squirrel is vastly more exciting than getting back into the car at a rest stop.
 Sometimes they get away, and that’s scary.
-For those moments, there’s the LINK AKC smart dog collar.
-Available in five sizes to fit almost any breed, this collar uses advanced GPS, Bluetooth, Wi-Fi, and cellular data to monitor the location of your dog.
-Download the free app, and it'll send instant notification to your smartphone any time your dog leaves a safe zone and lets you track your dog’s location using GPS.
-That’ll give you some peace-of-mind when you travel to new places.
+If you need a collar-mount tracking device for your outdoor adventures, the Garmin T 5 is a great choice.
+Use it in conjunction with the Garmin Alpha® 100 handheld device to keep track of your dog from up to nine miles away.
+The top-mounted, high-sensitivity GPS/GLONASS receiver can update your dog's location as often as every 2.5 seconds, which will give you some peace-of-mind when you travel to new places.
 But hold that leash tight, anyway, okay?

 Document your drive with a dash cam